sleepingkingstudios/parchment/DEVELOPMENT.md

   - treat as directory path if starts with '~' or '.' or '/'
   - e.g. data:load['../srd']

-### Middleware

-- replace mappings
-- each middleware is a callable object (command?)
-  - takes next command and a data hash
-  - returns result with record

 ## Spells

 - locking slugs